Stuck between choosing Xiaomi or Huawei for your next smartphone? Check out which brand is better in the Xiaomi vs Huawei comparison.

 - Huawei on the other hand is much different.
-They are a traditional Smartphone manufacturer with years of experience behind their manufacturing process.
+They are a traditional Smartphone manufacturer with years of experience in their manufacturing process.
 So, as you can imagine their polar opposite expertise results in Amazing quality phones with a superior build.
-Most importantly, they also have amazing logistics, unlike Xiaomi who primarily Distributes their products online.
+Most importantly, they also have amazing logistics, unlike Xiaomi which primarily Distributes its products online.

 - Unlike Huawei, Xiaomi’s International game is strong.
-While Huawei is primarily focused on the local market and a few other countries, Xiaomi has taken over countries like India and completed dominated all the low and mid-segment sales.
+While Huawei is primarily focused on the local market and a few other countries, Xiaomi has taken over countries like India and completely dominated all the low and mid-segment sales.
 So, in terms of overall international market share, Xiaomi is a step ahead.
-Most importantly, they dominate the low to mid smartphone spaces with their Aggressive prices.
+Most importantly, they dominate the low to mid-smartphone spaces with their Aggressive prices.

 When it comes to marketing their products, both companies are quite different.
-Huawei has taken the more traditional approach of old school advertisements, using A-list celebrities as brand ambassadors, even using large scale events to showcase their products.
+Huawei has taken the more traditional approach of old-school advertisements, using A-list celebrities as brand ambassadors, and even using large-scale events to showcase their products.
 Huawei is also amazing when it comes to on-ground campaigns.

 - They have creates massive on-ground campaigns using billboards.
-Huawei isn’t just the poster child for the traditional market but a great example as to what you can achieve when the traditional market is done right on a global scale.
+Huawei isn’t just the poster child for the traditional market but a great example of what you can achieve when the traditional market is done right on a global scale.

-- Xiaomi On the other hand is on the polar opposite when it comes to their marketing strategy.
-They primarily focus on marketing through Internet channels and barely have any traditional campaign.
-Not only has Xiaomi doubled down on their internet marketing strategy using Ads and other methods but they have also traded in the traditional A-list celebrity Brand Ambassador for small scale social media influencers.
-Not only does this help in generating loads of sales but it also causes a community level engagement.
+- Xiaomi On the other hand is the polar opposite when it comes to its marketing strategy.
+They primarily focus on marketing through Internet channels and barely have any traditional campaigns.
+Not only has Xiaomi doubled down on their internet marketing strategy using Ads and other methods but they have also traded in the traditional A-list celebrity Brand ambassadors for small-scale social media influencers.
+Not only does this help in generating loads of sales but it also causes community-level engagement.

 - This is why even though Xiaomi is barely a decade old, it has still managed to grow to the level of Huawei and even overtake it in under 10 years.
 Their strategy proves that not only is it working for them but it is the strategy with the most potential.

-Verdict: Which is why when it comes to marketing Xiaomi Is the clear winner.
+Verdict: This is why when it comes to marketing Xiaomi Is the clear winner.
 Xiaomi is also dominating them with their

-- When it comes to customer service Huawei depends on their local warehouses to fulfil orders and with them having a strong logistics, there’s virtually no issues in from the payment process all the way to the delivery.
+- When it comes to customer service Huawei depends on their local warehouses to fulfill orders and with them having strong logistics, there are virtually no issues from the payment process all the way to the delivery.